Read or buy our book, Build: Elements of an Effective Software Organization →

 A tool for engineers and managers to align

-We hope that the Developer Overview will enable developers and managers to have healthier and more accurate discussions about their work.
-You can access anyone’s Developer Overview by clicking on their user avatar anywhere in the product.
+We hope that the developer overview will enable developers and managers to have healthier and more accurate discussions about their work.
+You can access anyone’s developer overview by clicking on their user avatar anywhere in the product.

 We’re committed to advancing a healthy working environment for developers, and are extremely interested in hearing your feedback on what you like and dislike about this view.
 Please send us your feedback via this quick form.